elelem/asapodcast/src/content/episode/co-intelligence-living-and-working-with-ai-by-ethan-mollick.md

 season: 1
 episodeType: full
 ---
-Ethan Mollick's book "Co-Intelligence: Living and Working with AI."
+Ethan Mollick's book Co-Intelligence: Living and Working with AI.

 It discusses the implications of the development of Large Language Models (LLMs) and their impact on various aspects of life, especially work and education.